lexTutor/StoreManagementApplication/README.md

 # StoreManagementApplication

-#### An Asp.Net web forms appplication that helps users manage various stores and track the total number of products in the stores.
+#### An Asp.Net web forms application that helps users manage various stores and track the total number of products in the stores.

 ##### Authentication in this application was configured using forms authentication by providing a custom implementation for the memebership provider class.